FluidGroup/FluidInterfaceKit/README.md

 ## Overview

+**FluidInterfaceKit** provides the advanced infrastructure for your iPhone apps.

 FluidInterfaceKit targets:
 - Screen management - replacement for modal-presentation, navigation controller
 - Flexible transitions - animations, interactions and interruptions